Understand How the Body Processes Alcohol – Reduce Secondhand Drinking

 Bottom Line

-The key message is the liver can only metabolize a certain amount of alcohol per hour.
-Until the alcohol is metabolized, a person still has alcohol in their bloodstream, which means their brain is still being impacted by the alcohol in their bloodstream – hence their decision-making capabilities are being impacted, as well.
-In this manner, a person who’s had too much to drink may actually “choose” to drink and drive or to keep drinking because “they feel fine” or to engage in any number of other destructive behaviors because of the convoluted “thinking” caused by alcohol’s impact on their brain.
+The key message is specific enzymes in the liver are responsible for metabolizing (getting rid of) the ethyl alcohol chemical in alcoholic beverages.
+It does this at an AVERAGE rate of one standard drink per hour.
+Until the ethyl alcohol chemicals are metabolized, a person still has them in their bloodstream, which means their brain is still being impacted by the chemical changes caused by the ethyl alcohol chemicals’ interruption of normal neural network function – hence their decision-making capabilities are being impacted, as well.
+In this manner, a person who’s had too much to drink may actually “choose” to drink and drive or to keep drinking because “they feel fine” or to engage in any number of other destructive behaviors because of the convoluted “thinking” caused by the ethyl alcohol chemical’s impact on their brain functioning.

 I like how you broke this article down to include the impact on decision making and how alcohol effects the brain.
 Great read!